JustinMountain/our-civic-voice/README.md

 ### Up Next

-I need to create a DML statement to
-- Create a role with all privs
-- Create an automation user
-- Grant role to this user

 With the user created, I need to use it to run the script that will populate the DB

 I need this script to run the script to drop tables for testing.